-Pixar’s dive into the superhero genre is a truly incredible one, being among the first superhero films on the big screen to truly delve into the reality of being a super powered individual and the consequences such a life has – with the pioneer being Sam Raimi’s Spider-Man franchise.
+Pixar’s dive into the superhero genre is a truly incredible one, with The Incredibles being among the first superhero films on the big screen to truly delve into the reality of being a super powered individual and the consequences such a life has – with the pioneer being Sam Raimi’s Spider-Man franchise.

 The Incredibles follows the story of a rag-tag family who are on a mission to save the world from catastrophe, as they struggle to become heroes in a world that has long since abolished them.